simplygeo/postgrest-tools/README.md

-# Quickly Run PostgREST with JWT Authentication
+# Quickly Run PostgREST with JWT Authentication - Ubuntu Linux
+(tested with Ubuntu 22.04 Jammy)

 The SQL script could be used to populate sample roles, sample table, enable login mechanism using JWT token.